Where are they now? Liverpool’s last 20 January signings

 The first Argentine to appear for Liverpool, Pellegrino joined on a six-month deal towards the end of his career, reuniting him with his former Valencia boss Rafa Benitez.

-He went on to spend one more season as a professional footballer with Alaves and returned to Liverpool as a first-team coach before later turning to management and returning to England in 2017 for a season in charge of Southampton.
+He went on to spend one more season as a professional footballer with Alaves and returned to Liverpool as a first-team coach before later turning to management.

 Had Morientes joined Liverpool just a season or two earlier, it could have been glorious.
 Instead, it was 12 goals in 18 months.